Skip to main content

 • optimization

-The optimization of Bonelab has received mixed reviews, with some players noting significant improvements over its predecessor, Boneworks, particularly in terms of performance on lower-end hardware and the Quest 2.
-However, many users report persistent issues such as stuttering, crashes, and long loading times, even on high-end systems, leading to frustration with the game's overall performance.
-While some players have found the game to run smoothly with proper settings adjustments, others feel that it is poorly optimized, resulting in a less enjoyable experience.
+The optimization of Bonelab has received mixed reviews, with some players noting significant improvements over Boneworks, particularly in terms of graphics settings and performance on lower-end hardware.
+However, many users report persistent issues such as stuttering, long loading times, and crashes, especially on higher settings or older systems.
+Overall, while some players experience smooth gameplay, others find the optimization lacking, leading to frustration with performance inconsistencies.

 • “The game is well produced and optimized.”

-• “I have never seen such abysmal performance in a game as Bonelab; it constantly crashed SteamVR, froze my entire computer, and then crashed itself.
+• “I have never seen such abysmal performance in a game as Bonelab, constantly crashing SteamVR, freezing my entire computer, then crashing everything I had opened.
 Bonelab is the only game that has ever done that.”

 • “The game is optimized very poorly, causing insanely long loading screens and an inconsistent refresh rate.”